mikeshultz/mikeshultz.com/content/ethereum/viper.md

 Authors: Mike Shultz
 Summary: Viper is missing a lot of documentation.
 It took a lot of trial and error to finally figure out how to deploy a contract to an Ethereum blockchain.
 Here's how I created a smart contract in Viper and deployed it via Geth(go-ethereum).

-Viper is missing a lot of documentation.
+Viper is missing a lot of documentation(though it has gotten better).
 It took a lot of trial and error to finally figure out how to deploy a contract to an Ethereum blockchain.
 This information may not be very useful for people who have deployed compiled smart contracts before.
 This is more geared towards people who are using Viper as their first language to create Ethereum smart contracts but are familiar with common Python development practices, and their local system.

 I'd recommend using [this docker container](https://github.com/mikeshultz/ethereum-geth-dev).
 I updated it slightly from the original and doesn't match what's in Docker Hub.
 Alternatively, [testrpc](https://github.com/ethereumjs/testrpc) is easier to setup, but has on occasion had me chasing bugs for too long(YMMV).
 Either way, it's a lot better to test things out before real money is at stake on the main net.
 Alternatively, you could setup a full node on a test network, but the test networks are not always completely functional, so probably not the best choice for quick dev.